Tim Anderson Preview, Player Props: White Sox vs. Tigers

 Tim Anderson At The Plate

-- Anderson has 16 doubles, two triples, a home run and 23 walks while hitting .241.
+- Anderson is hitting .239 with 16 doubles, two triples, a home run and 23 walks.

-- He has homered in one of 101 games, and in 0.2% of his plate appearances.
+- He has gone deep in one of 102 games, and in 0.2% of his plate appearances.

-- In 22 games this year (21.8%), Anderson has picked up an RBI, including two games with multiple runs batted in.
+- Anderson has driven in a run in 22 games this year (21.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.